owulveryck/blog/content/post/hip-terraform-part-I.md

 {{</ highlight >}}

 In the previous post, I have filled the `grpcCommand` structure with a `map` filled with the command definition.
-The idea was to keep the same cli interface.
+The idea was to keep the same CLI interface.
 As we are now building a completely new binary with only a gRPC interface, we don't need that anymore.
-Indeed, there is still a need to execute the `Run` method of every terraform command.
+Indeed, there is still a need to execute the `Run` method of every Terraform command.

 Let's take the example of the Init command.